vpro/motu/resources/bios/Nicky_Clayton.md

-Nicky Clayton (psychologist, England) - on the Theory of Mind, how people think, what is thinking?
+On the ‘theory of mind’ and how people and animals think